 What is the course about?

-Basic jewellery-making techniques such as forging, texturing and soldering, cutting out shapes in sheet metal and twisting wire.
+Basic jewellery-making techniques such as forging, texturing and soldering, cutting out shapes in sheet metal.

 What previous students loved about the course: